MRIresearch/PANpipelines/README.md

 pip install panpipelines
 ```
 # Current Limitations
 The current pipeline is currently optimised for **SLURM** environments in which singularity containers are automatically bound by the system administrator to disk locations on which users manage their data.
-This means that the `-B` parameter is not required to map output locations to their respective locations within the singularity image.
-If the latter is not the case then users will need to run their deployments in the `/tmp` directory as this is automatically bound by singularity.
-We hope to eventually enable this pipeline to work in other scenarios that users may be facing e.g. Docker environments and more restrictive singularity environments.
+There is however support for the use of the `-B` parameter  in singularity to map output locations to their respective locations within the singularity.
+This functionality will attempt to automatically translate all host location parameters in a command call to their container locations.
+This has not been extensively tested and so should be used with caution.

+By changing the `PROCESSING_ENVIRONMENT` parameter in the config file to `local` then pipelines will be run without being submitted to slurm using python's `multiprocessing` library.
+Docker containers can also be invoked instead of singularity images by using `docker run` instead of `singularity run` in the `*_CONTAINER_RUN_OPTIONS` parameter.

 Several pipelines rely on the image `aacazxnat/panproc-minimal:0.2` which is defined here https://github.com/MRIresearch/panproc-minimal.
 See the section below **Building singularity images from Docker Images** for information on how to convert your docker images into singularity images.

 # Building singularity images from Docker Images